Clear the Fog: Cognitive Clarity & Brain Health

 Brain fog can result from several factors including hormonal imbalance, blood sugar instability, poor sleep, nutrient deficiencies, inflammation, or environmental toxin exposure.

-Yes.
+Yes but not always.
 Hormones influence brain signaling, mood, and cognitive performance.
-Changes in thyroid, cortisol, or reproductive hormones can contribute to brain fog symptoms.
+Changes in thyroid, cortisol, or reproductive hormones can contribute to brain fog symptoms and affect hormones rather than the other way around.

 If brain fog persists for weeks or months and interferes with daily life, it may be helpful to evaluate metabolic, hormonal, and environmental factors contributing to cognitive symptoms.